Canon 2000D vs Sony RX1R II

 One difference between the cameras concerns the presence of an on-board flash.
 The 2000D has one, while the RX1R II does not.
 While the built-in flash of the 2000D is not very powerful, it can at times be useful as a fill-in light.

 The 2000D writes its imaging data to SDXC cards, while the RX1R II uses SDXC or Memory Stick PRO Duo cards.
+The RX1R II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 2000D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 2000D and Sony Cyber-shot DSC-RX1R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.